Remote Sensing Object Counting with Online Knowledge Learning: Method

-The limited number of channels in the student branch can hinder their ability to extract features effectively.
-Fortunately, knowledge distillation offers an effective strategy to mitigate this problem by providing additional supervision signals for knowledge transfer~\cite{hinton2015distilling, li2020local, gou2021knowledge, heo2019knowledge}.
-To this end, we adopt three distillation techniques to enhance the learning capabilities of the student branch: individual feature distillation, relation-in-relation distillation, and response distillation.
-Before delving into the details of these techniques, we introduce a feature grouping approach to better understand the proposed knowledge distillation strategy.
+The limited number of channels in the student branch can hinder its ability to extract features effectively.
+Fortunately, feature distillation offers an effective solution to this issue by providing additional supervisory signals for knowledge transfer~\cite{li2020local, gou2021knowledge, heo2019knowledge}.
+This method can allow the student network to capture the representational details of the teacher network at different levels but overlooks how the teacher model combines different features to form higher-level abstractions.
+To this end, we propose a relation-in-relation distillation strategy that enables the student network to effectively learn the associative information embedded between features in the teacher network.
+Before delving into the details of these techniques, we introduce a feature grouping approach to better understand our proposed knowledge distillation strategy.

-\subsubsection{Feature grouping}
+\subsubsection{Feature Grouping}

-In Fig.~\ref{fig:fig1}, an input image is first processed by the shared shallow module, which outputs a group of low-level features.
+In Fig.~\ref{fig:fig1}, an input image is first processed by the shared shallow module, which outputs a set of low-level features.
 These features are then fed into two separate branches with different channel capacities.
-Let us denote these features as $t_1 (s_1)$ to represent the teacher (student) branch output.
-The feature map output by the $i$-th block in the teacher branch is denoted as $t_i$, where block partitioning begins from the convolution following the previous pooling operation to the next Max-Pooling.
-Similarly, the output of the $i$-th block in the student network is denoted as $s_i$.
+Let us denote these features as $t_{base} (s_{base})$ to represent the outputs of the shared shallow module.
+To facilitate clarity and simplify analysis, we sequentially number the feature outputs from the deeper layers to the shallower layers in the network.
+The group partition begins with the convolution following shallow pooling operations and ends just before deep pooling operations.
+The student branch follows the same convention.
+We define the feature output of the deepest group in the teacher (student) branch as $t_1$ ($s_1 $).
 Formally, the features are grouped as follows:

-\\ where $T$ and $S$ denote the feature sets of the teacher branch and the student branch, respectively.
+\\ where $T$ and $S$ denote the feature sets of the teacher branch and the student branch, respectively. $M$ denotes the number of feature groups.

 The features cannot be distilled directly since the number of channels in the two branches is not aligned.
-Therefore, to maintain consistency in the feature dimensions, we apply a linear transformation function $f_{ad}(\cdot)$ to the output features of various blocks of the student network.
+Therefore, to maintain consistency in the feature dimensions, we apply a linear transformation function $f_{ad}(\cdot)$ to the output features of various groups of the student network.
 This transformation function adapts $s_i$ to $s_i^\prime$, which has the same dimension as $t_i$.
 The transformation is defined as follows:

-\\ where $S^\prime$ is the feature groups transformed from $S$.
+\\ where $S^\prime$ means the feature set obtained by transforming each element of $S$.
 It should be noted that this transformation is only employed during the training stage.